marmelab/react-admin/docs/Permissions.md

 ## Restricting Access to Form Inputs

 You might want to display some inputs conditionally, only to users with specific permissions.
-You can use the `useCanAccess` ot the `usePermissions` hooks for that.
+For that, you can use the `useCanAccess` and `usePermissions` hooks.

 Here is an example of a comment edition form with access control on the comment moderation status: